MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-running-cside-and-al-side-by-side.md

 ms.author: solsen
 ---

-# Running C/SIDE and AL Side-by-Side
+# Run C/SIDE and AL Side-by-Side
-[!INCLUDE[prod_short](../includes/prod_short.md)] on-premises supports development using both C/SIDE and AL, as well as Designer side-by-side.
-When new objects are added or changed in C/SIDE these changes must be reflected in the symbol download in Visual Studio Code using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)].
+[!INCLUDE[prod_short](../includes/prod_short.md)] on-premises supports development using C/SIDE, AL, and Designer side-by-side.
+When new objects are added or changed in C/SIDE, these changes must be reflected in the symbol download in Visual Studio Code using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)].
 To enable this reflection, a command and argument called `generatesymbolreference` has been added to finsql.exe and you can run it as illustrated below.

-## Get started generating symbols and compiling all objects
+## Generate symbols and compile all objects

-Open a command prompt **Run as administrator** and change to the directory where the finsql.exe file has been installed as part of Dynamics NAV Development Environment.
+Open a command prompt, **Run as administrator** and change to the directory where the finsql.exe file has been installed as part of Dynamics NAV Development Environment.

 Use the `generatesymbolreference` command specified with the database and server name to add symbol references to the **Object Metadata** table for the specified database.